JeremyDForsythe/icecream-tutorials/Tutorial2_AccessingRemoteSensingDataWithAppears/Tutorial2_AccessingRemoteSensingDataWithAppears.md

   <img src="Clouds.png" width = 250 />
 </p>

 Satellite observations have many advantages, but they can not accurately measure through clouds.
-To account for this possibility, the ECOTRESS mission (and others) have built cloud detection algorithms and included that data in A&#961;&#961;EEARS.
+To account for this possibility, the ECOSTRESS mission (and others) have built cloud detection algorithms and included that data in A&#961;&#961;EEARS.
 Checking for the effects of cloud cover on the accuracy and precision of the results is an important part of data quality control and assurance.

 <p align="center">
 	<img src="ExploreClouds.png" alt="Explore Cloudiness" width = 800>